amandasaurus/osm-lump-ways/README.md

 ### Loops stats CSV

-With `--csv-stats-file FILENAME.csv`, a CSV file with statistics of the loops, along with a breakdown per region is created.
+With `--loops-csv-stats-file FILENAME.csv`, a CSV file with statistics of the loops, along with a breakdown per region is created.
 If the file is already there, the data is appended.